The openworked extra-thin Royal Oak Tourbillon epitomizes the expression of our savoir-faire.

 The Original Platinum-Iridium Selfwinding System

-When launching the first Royal Oak selfwinding tourbillon watch, Audemars Piguet introduced a larger and lighter titanium tourbillon cage ensuring additional precision and a larger 54-hour power reserve.
-This model has a caseback-side winding crown and a platinum-iridium hammer-winding system to guarantee full visibility of the tourbillon at all times.
+When launching the first Royal Oak selfwinding tourbillon watch, Audemars Piguet gave pride of place to a larger and lighter titanium tourbillon cage ensuring additional precision and a larger 54-hour power reserve.
+This model has a caseback-side winding crown and a platinum-iridium hammer-winding system to ensure the full visibility of the tourbillon at all times.

 - Case Width 40 mm